 Dr. Marc Lieberman took over the reins of the glaucoma service after Dr. Stamper left in 1998 to become a professor and Director of Glaucoma at UCSF.
 Dr Lieberman remained a central figure in glaucoma education for over 20 years.
 He was a fixture running glaucoma grand-rounds and involving all community-based glaucoma doctors, ensuring they felt part of the team.
 As a hands-on educator for the residents, Lieberman engaged with them daily in both his office and operating room while continuing generously to help covering resident clinics and clinic cases when needed.

-Dr. Jason Bacharach was named to head the Glaucoma service in 2019.
-A graduate of Hahnemann Medical School, he competed his fellowship training in Glaucoma at the Jules Stein Institute at UCLA later moving to Sonoma County, joining Dr. Paul Campion in private practice.
+Dr. Jason Bacharach, co- director of the Glaucoma Service, is a graduate of Hahnemann Medical School, competed his fellowship training in Glaucoma at the Jules Stein Institute at UCLA, and later moved to Sonoma County, joining Dr. Paul Campion in private practice.
 Campion was one of many part-time comprehensive community doctors staffing resident clinics on the 5th floor at CMPC Pacific Campus and Bacharach soon joined as an adjunct instructor.
 Bacharach best exemplifies the tradition of a volunteer teacher clinician as he has traveled for years between his Sonoma county office to the San Francisco residency giving generously of his time to the residency.
 An active researcher, he is the Principal Investigator in numerous pharmacology and device studies in efforts to increase the effectiveness of glaucoma management as well as numerous other ocular diseases.

 Over the past 20 years, our residents have had the opportunity to work with many amazing community-based glaucoma experts who continue to donate their time to teach office-based and surgical glaucoma management.
 Long time faculty volunteers include Drs.
 Jane Loman at Kaiser, Sidney Williams, Patricia Wong, Andrew Iwach, Terry Pickering, Sunita Radhakrishnan, and Scott So, to name a few.
 Recently, Dr Irena Falkenstein, has joined as a valuable contributor to the training program.